A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Three-dimensional imaging of the San Jacinto Fault zone

 \section{Three-dimensional imaging of the San Jacinto Fault zone}

-Having demonstrated in Sec.~\ref{correction} how to correct phase distortions \alex{at each depth,} a 3D image of the subsurface can now be uncovered.
+Having demonstrated in Sec.~\ref{correction} how to correct phase distortions {at each depth,} a 3D image of the subsurface can now be uncovered.
 To that aim, each isoplanatic patch should be recombined at each depth.
-The resulting image $\mathcal{I}_M$ is a coherent sum between the diagonal coefficients of the corrected reflection matrices $\mathbf{R}^{(p)}$:
+The resulting image $\mathcal{I}_M$ is a coherent sum between the diagonal coefficients of the corrected reflection matrices $\mathbf{R}_p$:

+\al{In the present case, the number $P$ of isoplanatic patches is found to be equal to 2 over the whole depth range.
+The fault structure, showing a different wave velocity distribution on each side of the fault, probably explains this peculiar behavior. }

-\alex{Figure~\ref{fig8} shows} a slice of this 3D image with the same orientation as the original b-scan displayed in Fig.~\ref{fig2}c.
-While the raw image $\mathcal{I}_0$ is completely blurred, the gain in resolution provided by the matrix aberration correction process reveals \alex{an image of the SJFZ subsoil with} a refined level of details.
-Based on the surface traces \alex{displayed in} Fig. \ref{fig1}a, the fault is expected to \alex{spread} orthogonally to the $x$-axis.
-The choice of the profiles' orientation in Figs.~\ref{fig2}c and \ref{fig8} \alex{is dictated by our willingness to highlight the fault blocks on the right and left side of the slip interface. }
+{Figure~\ref{fig8} shows} a slice of the final 3D image \alex{$\mathcal{I}_M\left(\mathbf{r},z\right)$} with the same orientation as the original \alex{cross-sectional view} displayed in Fig.~\ref{fig2}\alex{d}.
+While the raw image $\mathcal{I}$ is completely blurred, the gain in \alex{horizontal} resolution provided by the matrix aberration correction process reveals {an image of the SJFZ subsoil with} a refined level of details.
+Based on the surface traces {displayed in} Fig. \ref{fig1}a, the fault is expected to {spread} orthogonally to the $x$-axis.
+The choice of the profiles' orientation in Figs.~\ref{fig2}\alex{d} and \ref{fig8} {is dictated by our willingness to highlight the fault blocks on the right and left side of the slip interface. }